Intern with the IMPACT Program

 - Summer: Applications accepted from May 5 – 19.
 (Internships begin approximately in June.)

-- Fall: Applications accepted from September 1 – 15.
+- Fall: Applications are due September 19.
 (Internships begin approximately in October.)

 - Spring: Applications accepted from January 1-15.
 (Internships begin approximately in February.)

 Interns who can commit to approximately 10 hours a week over six months are preferred.
 Internships are unpaid but may be completed for school credit.

 Application Instructions: To apply, please download, complete, and return the application, along with your resume or CV, to Dr. Michelle Birkett (email@example.com).
 Applicants must be legally eligible to work in the USA.

 RESEARCH COMMUNICATIONS INTERN

 Internship Description: As a translational research program, The IMPACT Program maintains a strong online presence through its comprehensive website (www.impactprogram.org) and social media outlets, such as Twitter, Facebook, Vimeo, YouTube, and Tumblr.
 The IMPACT website, which receives over 125,000 visits each year, contains weekly youth and research blogs, interactive LGBT youth quizzes and videos, research project descriptions, and a publication library of research findings.
 Online channels are critical for reaching LGBT youth and families, professionals who serve them, researchers, and policy makers with the latest research findings and information related to LGBT health and development.

 With supervision by the Program Manager, the intern will work on program-wide initiatives for communicating findings and health messaging related to IMPACT research on the web and social media.
 Duties may include writing online research briefs and blogs for both scientific and youth audiences, creating health communications projects to promote IMPACT research online, maintaining and enhancing online repositories of research findings, assisting with social media, and using WordPress as a tool for website management.